Guide to Disney World Early Theme Park Entry [2024]

 • Hollywood Studios — All rides (including Rise of the Resistance)

-If a ride isn’t a part of Early Entry, you might try and ride it right when it opens at regular hours.
+If a ride isn’t a part of Early Entry, a good strategy is to ride it right when it opens at regular hours.
 Jungle Cruise is not a part of Early Entry at Magic Kingdom.
 Kilimanjaro Safaris is not a part of Early Entry at Animal Kingdom.
 Your strategy might be to ride one big ride during Early Entry before heading to these rides when they open at regular park hours.
+(Note this doesn’t apply to rides with virtual queues.)

 Planning For Early Theme Park Entry